Last updated

 Common mistakes to avoid in the first paragraph

-Vague or two-sided thesis
+Vague or non-committal thesis

 Instead of writing "Technology might help some students learn better," commit to a position: "One-to-one tablet programs improve reading outcomes for elementary students."
 The second version gives you something concrete to defend.